SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-KelseyBaker262/PROJECT_PRESENTATION.md

 MVPs:

-MVP 1:
+MVP 1: ✅

 - Ensure all files are set up correctly
 - Create a basic test that will fail
-  (Comparing todays date and one less than 3 years ago, 2021-03-16)
 - Create a basic function that will pass
-  (Comparing todays date and one less than 3 years ago,2021-03-16)
+  (Comparing todays date and one more than 3 years ago, 2021-03-14)

-MVP 2:
+MVP 2: ✅

 - Create a basic test that will pass
 - Create a basic function that will pass
-  (Comparing todays date and one more than 3 years ago, 2021-03-14)
+  (Comparing todays date and one less than 3 years ago,2021-03-16)

 MVP 3: